Celebrate Sweater Weather in These 11 New England Small Towns

 Photo by haveseen/Shutterstock

 Eating delicious lobster on Maine’s coast isn’t reserved for the summer, as Ogunquit proves.
-After the summer peak crowds clear the region, AFAR contributor Suzanne Rowan Kelleher suggests heading to lobster spots like Barnacle Billy’s, Lobster Pound, and the Oarweed—all of which stay open well into the fall.
+After the summer peak crowds clear the region, head to lobster spots like Barnacle Billy’s, Lobster Pound, and the Oarweed (following a fire, it reopens in April 2026)—all of which stay open until early November.
 And the festivities don’t end when winter rolls around.
-Its annual Christmas by the Sea celebration is a great time to explore its small-town charm, whether through a gallery tour, a choral concert, or an arts-and-crafts showcase.
+The annual Christmas by the Sea celebration is a great time to explore Ogunquit’s small-town charm, whether through a gallery tour, a choral concert, or an arts-and-crafts showcase.

 Saco River in Conway, New Hampshire, surrounded by fields and trees, with mountains in background